pcisilino/homework14/README.md

 Use the above to answer the following:

 > Which model has a lower loss?

+The closing price model
 >
 > Which model tracks the actual values better over time?

+The closing price model
 >
 > Which window size works best for the model?

+10 days worked best for me

 - - -